 Organisational Behaviour and Human Resources

-Journal of Cross-Cultural Psychology.
+Journal of Cross-Cultural Psychology

-Available at: http://ink.library.smu.edu.sg/lkcsb_research/1011
+Available at: https://ink.library.smu.edu.sg/lkcsb_research/1011